simicity/web103_finalproject/README.md

 - ✅Users can create fridges.
 - The user who creates the fridge becomes its manager and holds the authority to delete it.
-- Fridge should have a name and creator.
+- ✅Fridge should have a name and creator.

 [gif goes here]